Arvind Kejriwal: Delhi Legislative Assembly elections

-Political views
+Views

 Kejriwal discussed his views on corruption and the state of the Indian democracy in his book Swaraj.
 He advocates for a decentralisation of government and the involvement of the panchayat in local decisions and budgets.
 He claims that foreign multinational corporations have too much power in the decision-making process of the central government and that the politicians at the centre are not being held accountable for their actions and inaction after their election.

 Personal life

 In 1995, Kejriwal married Sunita, a 1993-batch IRS officer.
 She took voluntary retirement in 2016 as Commissioner of Income Tax in the Income Tax Appellate Tribunal.

 The couple have a daughter and a son.
 Kejriwal follows Hinduism.
 Kejriwal is a vegetarian and has been practising the Vipassanā meditation technique for many years.
 He is diabetic.
 In 2016, he underwent a surgery for his persistent cough problem.

 Kejriwal considers himself an Ambedkarite and calls himself a 'devotee' of B. R. Ambedkar.